Captain Cloud's Music Lists

 There are several tools that I expect anyone and everyone to use when duplicating CDRs.
 The first and most important tool is named Exact Audio Copy, or EAC for short.
 This program is the ONLY way to produce identical copies of an audio CD when using a Windows computer.
 If you do not use EAC, then you will not be creating a true duplicate copy of the original disc.
 And, I do Not care if you always make "good" copies when you use <fill in the blank> application to copy your audio CDs.

 EAC is used to read the audio tracks off of the original CD and on to your hard drive.
 EAC must be properly configured for its offset, which is a specific number associated with each and every CD reader and DVD reader.
-There is much information about this subject at http://www.exactaudiocopy.de and http://www.etree.org
+There is much information about this subject at https://www.exactaudiocopy.de/ and https://www.etree.org/

-If you don't use EAC, then please do not ask to trade with me.
+If you don't use EAC when extracting from music CDs, then please do not ask

 (The only exception is MacOS users, who have different hardware requirements.
 Note also that iTunes is a terribly unreliable application for RIPPING a music CD!)